al1b/KTOP/README.md

 ## What is KTOP?
 What does it do?

-KTOP is a tool for increasing the readability of Persian and Arabic eBooks on Amazon Kindle.
+*KTOP* is a tool for increasing the readability of Persian and Arabic eBooks on Amazon Kindle.
 By releasing [KF8](https://www.amazon.com/gp/feature.html?docId=1000729511) by Amazon, Kindle devices are be able to display right-to-left Persian and Arabic books.
-Unfortunately the default font for Persian and Arabic eBooks is not really good and it has also several drawbacks and I believe that is not acceptable.
+Unfortunately the default font of Kindle is not really good and it has also several drawbacks.

 **Default Font:**